saiteja-2811/Image-Classification-for-Trading-Strategies/readme.md

 Trading decisions have always been subjective i.e., there is `no definitive answer` for a decision when a `trader buys/sells/holds` a stock.
 This means that the subject-matter experts are in high demand, and we need to `invest in automation` to minimize human intervention.
 So let us explore the feasibility of building a new system that can `replicate the way humans trade`.

 ## Introduction
-We will be analyzing the S&P 500 Global index data from `03-Jan-1983` till `18-Jun-2021`.We will use this data and `generate images and labels (buy/sell/hold)` using some popular trading strategies.
+We will be analyzing the daily data of S&P 500 Global index from `03-Jan-1983` till `18-Jun-2021`.We will use this data and `generate images and labels (buy/sell/hold)` using some popular trading strategies.
 Then we use these `images and train the model` to classify the images and `compare that with the labels` that we have generated for performance evaluation.

 ## Trading Strategies
 ### 1. Bollinger Bands